Henry Marsh (musician)

 Ian Henry Murray Marsh (born 8 December 1948) is an English musician and composer, best known as a member of the pop group Sailor.

+Early life

 Marsh was born in Bath, Somerset.
+He is the great-great-great grandson of Lord Collingwood and son of Ken Marsh, a racecar driver.
 He was educated at Sherborne School and New College, Oxford.